apache/paimon/docs/content/migration/upsert-to-partitioned.md

 However, the traditional use of Hive data warehouses is more accustomed to using partitions to specify the query's Tag, and is more accustomed to using Hive computing engines.

-So, we introduce `'metastore.tag-to-partition'` and `'metastore.tag-to-partition-preview'` to mapping a non-partitioned primary key table to the partition table in Hive metastore, and mapping the partition field to the name of the Tag to be fully compatible with Hive.
+So, we introduce `'metastore.tag-to-partition'` and `'metastore.tag-to-partition.preview'` to mapping a non-partitioned primary key table to the partition table in Hive metastore, and mapping the partition field to the name of the Tag to be fully compatible with Hive.